 What if I Have A Second Property?
 Will I Have To Sell That?

 Not necessarily.
 Whether or not your second property is in the UK or abroad, if there is a certain level of equity present your creditors may require it to be released at the end of the Trust Deed to pay them.

 Do I Still Have To Transfer The Property To The Trustee If There Is Little Of No Equity In The Property I Own?

 However, it is also possible to buy out the Trustee’s interest in the property with a one-off payment, which can be paid by you or a third party.
-It is also permitted to add this sum into Trust Deeds in Scotland for payment along with other unsecured debts.
+It is also permitted to add this sum into arrangement for payment along with other unsecured debts.

 Can the Trustee Come Back And Demand Any Equity Increase Be Released If They Have Been Bought Out Of Their Interest?

 Your property is fully protected once the Trustee has been bought out and they cannot later request equity be released if it has increased in value.

 Is It True I Could Get Rid Of Mortgage Debt And Still Stay In The Property After Using A Trust Deed?